WHAT WE DO

 Costs – How much does a tonne of CO₂ cost?

-The compensation mechanism enables myclimate to finance the additional costs that (inevitably) arise from the use of renewable sources of energy in place of fossil fuels.
+The compensation mechanism enables us to finance the additional costs that (inevitably) arise from the use of renewable sources of energy in place of fossil fuels.
 It would be impossible to effectively realise projects without covering these additional costs.
-The price depends on the size of the project, the technology used and the country where the project is running. myclimate offers the option to compensate in two different project portfolios with average prices or in selected specific projects:
+The price depends on the size of the project, the technology used and the country where the project is running. offers the option to compensate in two different project portfolios with average prices or in selected specific projects:

-Swedish projects: The emissions will be reduced by at least a half in Swedish climate protection projects (FOEN or VER standard), with the remaining proportion in climate protection projects in developing and newly industrialising countries.
+Swedish projects: The emissions will be reduced by at least a half in Swedish climate protection projects (FOEN or VER standard), with the remaining proportion in climate protection projects in developing and newly industrializing countries.

 Reforestation in Nicaragua: Donations support a reforestation project in Nicaragua, the second-poorest country in the western hemisphere.
 Small-scale farming families are reforesting unused sections of their land with native species.
-The programme combines practical nature conservation with the creation of new income sources for local families.
+The program combines practical nature conservation with the creation of new income sources for local families.